monero-project/monero/README.md

 the system, then the vendored source will be built and used.
 The vendored sources are also used for statically-linked builds because distribution packages often include only shared library binaries (`.so`) but not static library archives (`.a`).
-Below the table is are oneliner commands to install all dependencies on Debian/Ubuntu and openSUSE.
+Below the table are oneliner commands to install all dependencies on Debian/Ubuntu and openSUSE.

 | Dep          | Min. version  | Vendored | Debian/Ubuntu pkg    | Arch pkg     | Void pkg              | Fedora pkg          | Optional | Purpose         |
 | ------------ | ------------- | -------- | -------------------- | ------------ | ----------------------| ------------------- | -------- | --------------- |